DiMazurenko/expenses-tracker-react/README.md

 ## Description

 Expenses tracker React App.
-Application for recording expenses with the formation of a monthly schedule&
+Application for recording expenses with the formation of a monthly schedule.

 App publushed https://iridescent-scone-cdc00f.netlify.app